 Catalyst Mike Taylor is leading a Project Circle called “The Commons” where 21st-century health and environmental challenges can collectively evaluated and addressed.

 How the Project is Emerging

-This original concept suggested that openly engaging groups of people (from individuals to large scale groups) through digital interaction as a self-organized process would improve global health systems.
+The original concept suggested that openly engaging groups of people (from individuals to large scale groups) as a self-organized process would improve global health systems.

 The project is scale free, dynamic and adapts to individual interaction with linked environmental systems, providing augmented feedback on both local and global scales.
 By creating a new system for demonstrating how individual and collective actions set the conditions for “self-organization” within our ecosystems,a pro-active awareness of human behaviors is established.

 The core framework of The Commons platform is a web-based system for trustworthy mutual cooperation based on community validated contribution and reputation.
 As a self organized system, it will operate on a block-chain web platform that supports Distributed Autonomous Organizations allowing it to scale collectively and be locally adaptable.

 The early stages of this project exploring how understanding the influence of social environments on individual behavior can influence social change.
 A key assumption during the initial project design treats individuals as autonomous agents situated in “real-time environments” with the following conditions and feedback: